gnbPlusPlus/CS360-Android-Mobile-Development/README.md

 # CS360-Android-Mobile-Development
 Briefly summarize the requirements and goals of the app you developed.
 What user needs was this app designed to address?
 --
 The app is an event tracker that supports account creation and stores event names and dates in a database.
 These stored events are separated by ID values so that different users see only their events.
-Users are able to add, edit, and delete events, and they may allow SMS notifications that send event reminders, as well.
+Users are able to create an account, log in with their credentials, and add, edit, and delete events.
+They may allow SMS notifications that send event reminders, as well.

 What screens and features were necessary to support user needs and produce a user-centered UI for the app?
 How did your UI designs keep users in mind?
 Why were your designs successful?
 --